SacredData/nuxt-peertube/README.md

 <!-- Highlight some of the features your module provide here -->
 - Composables for common Peertube user and admin functions
-- Easily embed Peertube videos programmatically onto your page
+- Embed Peertube videos, playlists, and channels programmatically onto your page
 - Makes authentication into Peertube simple and painless
+- Acquire the user's watch history, following feeds, and user info
+- Search Peertube instance's videos, channels, and playlists

 ## Quick Setup